-You should never use a hand-held microphone when driving and using hands-free equipment is also likely to distract your attention from the road.
-Instead, consider finding a safe place to stop first or use the voicemail facility and listen to messages later.
+You should never use a hand-held microphone when driving.
+Using hands-free equipment is also likely to distract your attention from the road.
+Instead, consider finding a safe place to stop first.
+Or, use the voicemail facility and listen to messages later.
 It is far safer not to use any telephone while you are driving or riding.

 Rule 150: In-vehicle systems such as satellite navigation systems, congestion warning systems, PCs, multi-media, and others pose a danger of driver distraction.
 You MUST exercise proper control of your vehicle at all times.

-You should not rely implicitly on driver assistance systems such as cruise control or lane departure warnings.
-These devices are available to assist you but they should not reduce your roadworthy awareness and concentration levels.
+You should not over rely on driver assistance systems (e.g. cruise control or lane departure warnings).
+These devices are available to assist you.
+But, they should not reduce your roadworthy awareness and concentration levels.

-Find a safe place to stop to avoid being distracted by maps or screen-based information (such as navigation or vehicle management systems) while driving or riding.
+Find a safe place to stop to avoid getting distracted by maps or screen-based information while driving.
+This includes satellite navigation or vehicle management systems.

 Rule 151: Do not block access to a side road.
-When you are involved in traffic which is slow-moving, you should;
+When you get involved in traffic which is slow-moving, you should:

-Rule 152: You should drive slowly and carefully on residential streets or streets where there are likely to be pedestrians, cyclists and parked cars.
+Rule 152: Drive slow and careful on residential streets or streets where there are likely to be pedestrians, cyclists and parked cars.
 A maximum speed limit of 20 mph (32 km/h) may be in force in some residential areas.
-You should be alert and look out for;
+You should be alert and look out for:

-Rule 153: Some roads have traffic-calming measures which are features such as road humps, chicanes, or a narrowing of the road.
+Rule 153: Some roads have traffic-calming measures to slow the traffic.
+They use features such as road humps, chicanes, or a narrowing of the road.

-As a rule, traffic-calming measures and chicanes are intended to slow you down.
-You should reduce your speed when you approach these features and always allow cyclists and motorcyclists sufficient room to pass through them.
+As a rule, traffic-calming measures and chicanes will slow you down.
+Thus, reduce your speed when you approach these features.
+Always allow cyclists and motorcyclists enough room to pass through the road obstacles.

-Maintain a reduced speed along the whole of the stretch of road within the calming measures and give way to oncoming road users if directed to do so by the signage.
-You should not overtake other moving road users while in these areas.
+Maintain a reduced speed along the whole of the stretch of road within the calming measures.
+Give way to oncoming road users if directed to do so by the signage.
+You should not overtake other moving road users while in these controlled areas.

-Rule 155: Single-track roads are typically only wide enough for one vehicle to pass through and they may have special passing places.
-If you see a vehicle coming towards you, or the driver behind wants to overtake, pull into a passing place on your left, or wait opposite a passing place on your right.
+Rule 155: As a rule, single-track roads are only wide enough for one vehicle to pass through.
+Even so, they may have special passing places.
+If you see a vehicle coming towards you, or the driver behind wants to overtake, pull into a passing place on your left.
+In some cases, you can wait opposite a passing place on your right hand side.

-Give way to vehicles coming uphill whenever you can and if necessary, reverse until you reach a passing place to let the other vehicle pass.
+Give way to vehicles coming uphill whenever you can.
+If necessary, reverse until you reach a passing place to let the other vehicle pass.
 Slow down your speed when passing pedestrians, cyclists and horse riders.

-Rule 156: You should avoid parking where vehicles overtake.
+Rule 156: You should avoid parking in areas where vehicles overtake.
 Do not park in passing places.

-Rule 157: There are some motorized vehicles which do not meet the construction and technical requirements for road use.
-These vehicles are generally not intended, or suitable, and certainly not legal for using on roads, pavements, footpaths, cycle paths or bridleways.
+Rule 157: Some motorized vehicles need vehicle type approval for road use.
+As a rule, they are not intended, suitable, or legal for using on roads, pavements, footpaths, cycle paths or bridleways.

-Typically, they include most types of miniature motorcycles (aka mini motos), and motorised scooters (aka go peds), which are powered by electric or internal combustion engines.
-These types of vehicle MUST NOT be used on the road, pavement, footpath or bridleway.
+They include most types of miniature motorcycles (aka mini motos) and motorised scooters (aka go peds).
+These machines get powered by electric or internal combustion engines.
+These types of vehicles MUST NOT get used on the road, pavement, footpath or bridleway.

-Rule 158: Certain models of motorcycles, motor tricycles and quadricycles, also called quad bikes, do not meet legal standards for use on roads and are suitable only for off-road use.
+Rule 158: Certain models of motorcycles, motor tricycles and quadricycles, also called quad bikes, do not meet the legal standards for use on the roads.
+They are suitable only for off-road use.